Koops0/Aero-Copilot/README.md

 - [Special Thanks](#special-thanks)

 ## System Overview
-Aero CoPilot’s system architecture is built using a microservices architecture using Amazon Web Services (AWS), LangChain and OpenAI.
+Aero Copilot’s system architecture is built using a microservices architecture using Amazon Web Services (AWS), LangChain and OpenAI.
 The system architecture is as follows:

 <img src="screenshots/system.png" alt="System Architecture" width="600"/>

 From a Next.js Web Application, an HTTP request is thrown to AWS Lambda, where technician sign-up and verification is provided by AWS Cognito and the profile is then stored using DynamoDB.
-Once a technician uploads a PDF in the website, it gets transferred to an AWS S3 bucket, parses the document via AWS Textract, then it goes through two prompts via LangChain and OpenAI.
-The first prompt scrapes all technical keywords, phrases and concepts for checking if a term is ambiguous, then it compares with another DynamoDB database with definitions.
-The remaining terms are then checked with a second prompt, to see if the words can be clarified further based on the context given in the paragraph.
+Once a technician uploads a PDF in the website, it gets transferred to an AWS S3 bucket, parses the PFD document, then it goes through LangChain and Amazon Bedrock, for each section.
+The custom prompt scrapes all technical keywords, phrases and concepts and checks if a term is ambiguous and should be clarified, by comparing with another DynamoDB database with definitions..
+Finally, it will show the text with any ambiguous terms flagged, with additional details being provided to the technician at the bottom half of the website.
+This is what the expected output should be like:

 ## Getting Started

-To get started with Aero CoPilot, follow these steps:
+To get started with Aero Copilot, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies as outlined in the project documentation.
 For this project, you'll need an AWS account, Python and Node.js.